 The defendant may seek broad discovery into every aspect of the plaintiff’s life, sexual past and medical/psychological history and treatment, ostensibly assert a defense that the alleged conduct was not “unwelcome” or that the plaintiff is mentally unstable and misperceived events to which no “reasonable person” would have objected.
 RESIST broad discovery in these areas.
 Responsible judges can and will place appropriate limits on this type of discovery, and ample precedent, evidentiary rules, and statutes (i.e. the Violence Against Women Act) support these limits.

 At trial, an individual subject to illegal harassment may recover for all emotional distress caused by this conduct.
 Contrary to the “reasonable person” standard which applies to assess liability evidence, the standard in assessing these damages is entirely subjective, and the maxim that “a tortfeasor takes their victim as they find them” fully applies to these damages.
 Therefore, if your client has any past or present mental health condition which caused the emotional harm to be exacerbated, this can and should be fully developed and assessed by the jury in this area.
 This can often result in significant compensatory damage verdicts.

 Schaefer Halleen lawyers understand every aspect of prosecuting sexual harassment cases, and have vast experience in this sensitive area of the law.
-We are committed to doing everything we can to vindicate the rights of individuals subject to sexual harassment.
+Sexual harassment attorney Minnesota is committed to doing everything we can to vindicate the rights of individuals subject to sexual harassment.
 We are available for a free consultation to assist you in determining whether you have been subject to harassment or retaliation in the workplace, and can develop a strategy for proving the case, usually on a contingent fee basis (i.e. you pay nothing for legal fees until a favorable result is achieved by settlement or judgment).